 Most people must have a negative COVID-19 pre-departure test result before travelling to New Zealand.
 Some people do not need to get pre-departure tests.

-Entering managed isolation or quarantine
+Entering managed isolation and quarantine (MIQ)

 It is important that people returning to New Zealand do their part to stop COVID-19 spreading in New Zealand.

 If you are returning to New Zealand, you legally must complete a stay in MIQ, unless you are arriving under quarantine-free travel.
 You will also be tested for COVID-19 during your stay in a facility.

 Quarantine-free travel allows you to travel to and enter countries that are participating in a quarantine-free travel arrangement without needing to enter managed isolation or quarantine when you arrive.

 Quarantine-free travel for Recognised Seasonal Employer (RSE) workers